fbpx

 Systemic Antibiotics

-Your dermatologist may put you on oral antibiotics if you don’t respond to topical treatments.
+We may prescribe oral antibiotics if patients don’t respond to topical treatments.
 Minocycline and clindamycin—two of the most commonly prescribed acne-busting antibiotics—also prevent oil accumulation in the skin.

 Hormonal Therapy